Impacts of Climate Change on Mortality: An extrapolation of temperature effects based on time series data in France: Estimation procedure

-In practice, the period $D$ considered could correspond to the entire year, certain targeted months, heatwaves, or days above or below a certain temperature threshold.
+In practice, the period $\mathcal{D}_t$ considered could correspond to the entire year, certain targeted months, heatwaves, or days above or below a certain temperature threshold.
 We can also assess heatwave effects by considering only the four hottest months of the year or on specific heatwave dates.
-In this paper, we consider $D = D^\star$, i.e. deaths attributable to both cold and hot temperatures.
-The total attributable fraction is then estimated for each age $x \in X_k$ and year $t \in \mathcal{T}_y$ as
+To estimate the stochastic mortality model in Section~\ref{subsec:baseline_estimation}, we consider $\mathcal{D}_t = \mathcal{D}^\star$ so that $\widetilde{m}_{x,t}^{(g)}$ corresponds to the central death rate not attributable to temperature effects (both hot and cold).
+Conversely, if $\mathcal{D}_t$ is strictly included in $\mathcal{D}^\star$, the central death rate would partially capture some of the temperature effects.

+In Equation~\eqref{eq:estim_attrib_factor}, it is worth noting that all quantities are derived from daily data.
+While annual death counts can be obtained by summing daily deaths, daily exposure to risk is generally unavailable.
+Thus, an additional annual dataset containing exposures to risk and death counts is required to calculate annual crude central death rates.
+Before estimating the stochastic mortality model, it is essential to verify that the annual and daily data sources align and provide consistent death counts by age, sex, and year.